 Behaviour Change Collection

-Schistosomiasis is a water-borne disease.
+Schistosomiasis is both a water-borne and a vector-borne disease.
 Water is the medium where transmission occurs.
-Both people and the aquatic snails (carriers of schistosome worms) become infected in water.
+Both people and the aquatic snails (carriers of schistosome worms, i.e. the vector) become infected in water.
 It is not surprising that a common characteristic of communities plagued by this disease is the lack of access to safe, clean water.
 These communities turn to open, natural water-bodies to wash, clean, drink and bathe, increasing the risk of exposure to these worms.
 In addition areas that lack access to safe, clean water also tend to lack safe, clean and easily accessible sanitation and hygiene infrastructure.
 Urination and defaecation often take place outdoors.
 To control and eliminate schistosomiasis we need to increase access to safe, clean water, good sanitation facilities and motivate effective behaviour change!

 For sustainable schistosomiasis control and elimination, integrated interventions bringing together preventative treatment and morbidity management, health-seeking and risk reduction behaviours, Water, Sanitation and Hygiene (WASH) infrastructure & practices, and snail intermediate host management are crucial.